 I return to an ability to connect with myself and other people.
 When I can just breathe, my breath touches the divine within me.

 In stillness, I have found great strength.
 Knowing.
 I have not always found peace, but I always find me.
-I have finally met all of me and learned who I am.
-My body in stillness always communicates something to me.
+I have finally met all of me.
+Or maybe most of me.
+I am still learning who I am.
+My body in stillness always communicates something to me, even if that is an awareness of fear and anxiety or that I am about to numb and shutdown.
 In the surrender to my breath, to my body, to stillness – I am surrendering to whatever I hold within.